You can get from Venice to Rome by train, bus or flight.

 |Distance||244 miles (394 km)|

-Travel 244 miles (394 km) by coach, flight or train between Venice and Rome.
-If speed is a priority, then a flight is the best option with an average duration of 1 h 5 min; whereas, if saving money is more important, then a coach is the best option with prices starting as low as £22.
-The most popular travel providers which serve this route are Flixbus, Alitalia or Intercity among others.
-Travellers can even take a direct coach, flight or train from Venice to Rome.
+Take a flight, coach or train to travel 244 miles (394 km) from Venice to Rome.
+If speed is a priority, then a flight is the best option with an average duration of 1 h 10 min; whereas, if saving money is more important, then a coach is the best option with prices starting as low as £9.
+The most popular travel providers which serve this route are ITA, Itabus or Intercity Notte among others.
+Travellers can even take a direct coach or train from Venice to Rome.

 The pandemic ravaged the travel industry.
 Planes sat quietly on runways, ferry horns fell silent, and trains and buses emitted a whimper.
 The memory of our last vacation seems like a dream.
 However, thanks to the effective rollout of vaccines...Continue reading